-As photos of the royal baby’s christening continue to be shared and dissected worldwide, we’re taking today to discuss Meghan Markle’s absolutely beautiful skin, which continued to glow even throughout her first pregnancy – and that may be down to regular visits to Nichola Joss.
+As the world wishes Meghan Markle for her 38th birthday, today, we thought it the perfect opportunity to celebrate her absolutely beautiful skin.
+The Duchess of Sussex is famed for her flawless, radiant complexion – she even glowed throughout her pregnancy – and we now know that regular visits to Nichola Joss are at play.
 The new mother has long been a fan of the British facialist, even writing on her now-defunct blog about the power of Joss’ “life-changing” facial massage technique.

 However, not everyone is as lucky as Markle with their skin during pregnancy.
 “For many women who have always had clear and easy-to-manage skin, this transition can be a bit of a surprise and a challenge,” says Joss, whose clients also include Kate Moss, Gwyneth Paltrow, and Margot Robbie.
 But there are steps you can take to minimize any problems.
 Joss, who is also an ambassador for skincare brand Foreo, offers her expert advice for expectant mothers and shares her pregnancy skin tips with Savoir Flair.